kgdunn/pid-book/data-visualization/data-visualization-exercises.rst

 .. question::

 	The data shown here are the number of visits to a university website for a particular statistics course.
-There are 90 students in the class, however the site is also publicly available.
+There are 90 students in the class.

 	.. image:: ../figures/visualization/course-website-visits.png
 		:align: center